- ALOHA Basics

 Q. When I try to display an ALOHA threat zone in MARPLOT, I see this message: “Programmer error message: Err: -1.
 Did not write to file C:\Program Files (x86)\ALOHA\ALHAIMP2.mie because of error.”
 How can I fix this?

-A. This error is due to a permissions issue.
-You must have write permissions in the ALOHA folder to write out the .mie file that MARPLOT needs to display the ALOHA threat zone (you'll also need write permissions in the AlohaLib subfolder to make changes to ALOHA's chemical and locations lists).
-If you see this error, verify your permissions for the ALOHA folder (and the AlohaLib subfolder if you want to modify those lists) and correct them if needed.
+A. This error is due to a permissions issue, but it has been resolved in ALOHA v.
+5.4.4.
+If you see this error, we recommend that you upgrade to the latest version of ALOHA.
+If that is not possible, then you can resolve the issue by adjusting your permissions.
+In older versions of ALOHA, you must have write permissions in the ALOHA folder to write out the .mie file that MARPLOT needs to display the ALOHA threat zone.
+Verify your permissions for the ALOHA folder and correct them if needed.
 You may need to contact your IT Systems Administrator to change the permissions.

 Q. Why won't ALOHA make predictions further than 6 miles (10 kilometers) downwind from a release point?